hsherl/hsherl.github.io/content/teaching/supervisions/pos.md

 - Hacking, I. (1999). *The Social Construction of What?*.
 Harvard University Press.
 Chapter 1 ('Why ask what?') and 4 ('Madness: Biological or Constructed?')
 - Cooper, R. (2013).
 What’s Special About Mental Health and Disorder?
 In *Arguing About Human Nature*, eds.
 E. Machery and S. Downes.
 New York: Routledge, pp. 487--500.
 - Murphy, D. (2010).
-Explanation in psychiatry.
-Philosophy Compass, 5(7), 602-610.
+Explanation in psychiatry. *Philosophy Compass*, 5(7), 602-610.
 Chicago.

 Secondary reading:

 - Nadelhoffer, T., & Sinnott‐Armstrong, W. (2012).
-Neurolaw and neuroprediction: Potential promises and perils.
-Philosophy Compass, 7(9), 631-642.
+Neurolaw and neuroprediction: Potential promises and perils. *Philosophy Compass*, 7(9), 631-642.
 - Pickard, H. (2015).
 Psychopathology and the ability to do otherwise. *Philosophy and Phenomenological Research*, 90(1), 135-163.
 Chicago.
 - Kingma, E. (2012).
 Health and disease: Social constructivism as a combination of naturalism and normativism.
 In *Health, Illness and Disease: Philosophical Essays*, eds.
 Carel H. Cooper R., 37–56.
 Durham, UK: Acumen Publishing.